-We recently reported on news that from the beginning of October, Health and Safety Executive inspectors will be undertaking spot checks on over 1,000 construction sites (see Construction News: Dangerous dust on sites targeted in new HSE crackdown).
+In October last year, we reported on proposals that Health and Safety Executive inspectors would be undertaking spot checks on over 1,000 construction sites (see Construction News: Dangerous dust on sites targeted in new HSE crackdown).

-The spot checks include the auditing of health and safety practices in relation to the management of dangerous dust (including asbestos, silica and wood).
-HSE inspectors will also be assessing dust extraction processes and the use of PPE as well as other safety procedures.
+The spot checks would include the auditing of health and safety practices in relation to the management of dangerous dust (including asbestos, silica and wood).
+HSE inspectors would also be assessing dust extraction processes and the use of PPE as well as other safety procedures.

 For companies whose practices don’t follow strict protocols the consequences can be serious.
 If it’s established that there has been a breach of regulations - the perpetrators could be fined and prosecuted and the business temporarily or indefinitely closed.